SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/close.md

 ---
 uid: help-en-request-close
-title: Close requests
+title: Close a request
-description: Close requests
+description: How to close a request in SuperOffice
 author: SuperOffice RnD
 so.date: 06.29.2022
-keywords: Service
+keywords: request
-so.topic: help
+so.topic: howto
 language: en
 ---

 # Close requests

 Once you have responded to the request, you can set its status to **Closed**.
-This can be done in two different ways:
+This can be done in different ways:

 * When you send the final [request to a customer][1], you can also select **Closed** under **Status** in the **Properties** tab.
 * You can [open a request][2] at any time and select **Closed** in the **Status** list.